Education Data Exchange Network

 PBDMI and EDEN data gathering is complicated by the fact that no data sent to federal agencies may contain private data about an individual student that would violate the FERPA guidelines.
 So a state agency cannot just send a list of students and their test scores.
 A reporting agency can only send summary subgroup data for subgroup populations above a small number such as five.

-EDEN data sets consists of three types:
+EDEN data sets consist of three types: